juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 ### Hierarchy Context

 The `HierarchyDependencyContext` is exactly the same as the [scene context](#scene-context) except it only operates on itself and any child GameObjects instead of the whole scene.

+**Note**: the `HierarchyDependencyContext` also has a low script execution order value, but slightly higher than the one from `SceneDependencyContext`.

 ## Custom Dependency Injection